dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Benchmark Expectations**

 - Running 13.3 with BIOS 4002 and a Ryzen 5600X, and using PC3000 RAM, I get GeekBench 6.01 scores of 1931/8182 (single/multi-core) and 22074/2986 Passmark CPU Mark/Memory Mark) scores, using Passmark Command Line from the Passmark website, https://www.passmark.com/baselines/V10/display.php?id=503574314722.
-A typical M2 base $499 mini is (Geekbench) 2656/9858, so the base 5600X is about 73% of the M2's speed per core, and about 83% of the M2 (mini) speed with all cores compared.
+- A typical M2 base $499 mini is (Geekbench) 2656/9858, so the base 5600X is about 73% of the M2's speed per core, and about 83% of the M2 (mini) speed with all cores compared.
+- A typical M2 base $499 mini is (Passmark) 15356 Passmark CPUMark, suggesting the 5600X is about 43% **faster** than the M2 with all cores.
+- I can't immediately explain the discrepancy.
+Passmark likes Intel, Geekbench likes M2, perhaps.

 **Addendum: OC90+**